Erog38/CaptainsLog/README.md

 ## Running

-The server takes a n optional config file which can be used to provide the following data:
+The server takes an optional config file which can be used to provide the following data:

 <pre>